-Investigate the feasibility of polarimetric radar technologies to screen individuals at distances of tens of metres for concealed threats.
-This mainly active technique enables a greater information content to be extracted than with a passive system, which is critical in a regime where the spatial information content is low (limited by diffraction) and where the passive signature is very much smaller than the background emission.
+Investigate the feasibility of full polarimetric radar technologies to screen individuals at distances of tens of metres for concealed threats.
+This active technique (whereby a coherent electromagnetic wave is transmitted to the subject and the reflection measured) enables a greater information content to be extracted than with a polarimetric passive system or an intensity polarimetric radar.
+This is critical in a regime where the spatial information content (limited by diffraction) is low and where the passive signature from threats is very much smaller than the background emission.

-Being able to identify non-metallic threats concealed anywhere on the human body, rapidly and efficiently, for airport security will lead to spin out products for other deployment scenarios (e.g. entrances to public transport systems, buildings, arenas etc.).
-The system hardware for aperture synthesis imagers will he heavily dependent on millimetre wave receivers linked to FPGA based digital cross-correlators.
-Aperture synthesis image creation algorithms can be investigated on validated forward simulation data, whilst hardware for portals is developed in parallel.
+Being able to identify non-metallic threats concealed anywhere on the human body, rapidly and efficiently, is ideal for airport security and will lead to spin out products for other deployment scenarios (e.g. entrances to public transport systems, buildings, arenas etc.).
+The measured signature, being a combination of known reflectance and thermal emission from the human body, means this screening technique is virtually impossible to defeat.
+The system hardware for aperture synthesis imagers will he heavily dependent on millimetre wave receivers linked to FPGA based digital cross-correlators running at GHz sample rates.
+Aperture synthesis image creation algorithms can be investigated using existing validated forward simulation software, whilst hardware for portals is developed in parallel.

-Scene simulations are an excellent way of illustrating how phenomenology changes through the different atmospheric transmission (at 35, 94, 140 & 220 GHz) and absorption (at 60 & 183 GHz) windows.
-The analysis of much experimental imagery has demonstrated the simulation technique to be robust.
-Simulation provides a means of assessing imager system performance for a wide range of scenarios without having to conduct lengthy and expensive trials and experiments.
+Scene simulations are an excellent way of illustrating how phenomenology changes through the different atmospheric transmission windows (eg. 35, 94, 140 & 220 GHz) and absorption bands (at 60 & 183 GHz).
+The analysis of much experimental imagery has validated the simulation techniques.
+Simulation provides a means of assessing imager system performance for a wide range of (air, sea, land and spaced sensor based) scenarios without having to conduct lengthy and expensive trials and experiments.

-Investigate the signatures of human skin and tissue in healthy and unhealthy states and determine how these may be measured with precision for medical applications.
-A range of imaging and beam-forming techniques can be used to extract spatial information about the skin with resolutions down to 0.1 mm in the millimetre wave band.
-The capability will extend down to a depth of ~ 2 mm into the skin, with greater penetration being possible at frequencies below the millimetre wave band.
-Measurement with this precision over specific areas of the body, or over the whole of the human body, will be a completely novel diagnostic technique, revealing new information about the state of patients' health.
+Measured signatures contain information about skin water and electrolyte content, granularity, layer structure and internal temperature profile.
+Measurements over specific areas of the body, or over the whole of the human body, will be a completely novel diagnostic technique, revealing new information about the state of patients' health.
 It will lead to new sensing modalities in medicine, either as a stand-alone system, or in conjunction with other medical sensing techniques.

 Investigate if quantum entanglement may be demonstrated in the Rayleigh-Jeans (RJ) regime, a domain where the thermal energy kT is greater than the photon energy hf.
 Since the 1980's entanglement has been demonstrated and researched in the in the quantum regime, that being where the photon energy is greater than the thermal energy, which means operating in the visible band, or at lower frequencies using cryogenic cooling.

-The challenge here is to demonstrate the existence of entangled photons in the millimetre wave band using ambient temperature interferometers, thereby accessing entangled state signatures below the level of the natural thermal noise.
-Following this the Bell Test statistic 'S' would be measured to determine if the Bell inequality is violated, ie local reality has been broken.
+The challenge here is to build an ambient temperature mm-wave homodyne Bell Test interferometer and demonstrate the existence of entangled photons in the millimetre wave band, thus showing that entangled state signatures well below the level of the natural thermal noise can be detected.
+In this system the Bell Test statistic 'S' would be measured to determine if the Bell inequality is violated, ie local reality has been broken.

-Investigate how Field Programmable Gate Arrays (FPGAs) can interface to millimetre wave receivers, to sample and process data at GHz rates for aperture synthesis imaging, radar sensing and quantum applications.
+Investigate how Field Programmable Gate Arrays (FPGAs) can interface to millimetre wave receivers, to sample and process data at GHz rates for next-generation aperture synthesis imaging, radar sensing and quantum applications.
 Short word, or single bit, digitisation at ~ 1 giga sample per second using comparators and FPGAs means electric fields of millimetre wave radiation can be processed to enable cross-correlators and phased array receivers to operate in real-time for sensing applications.